cypherfunk-dev/Bluetooth-midi-bridge/README.md

 ## 🧠 Author
 Experimental project developed to bridge Bluetooth MIDI controllers with DAWs using Python and Mido.
 Inspired by the need to **control Ableton with your feet without spending hundreds on dedicated hardware**.
+Also, CubeSuite (official software) is a little bit unstable.

 ---